sveltejs/svelte/documentation/docs/05-misc/04-migrating-v3-to-v4.md

 This migration guide provides an overview of how to migrate from Svelte version 3 to 4.
 See the linked PRs for more detailed migration instructions.
 Use the migration script to migrate some of these automatically: `npx svelte-migrate svelte-4`

+If you're a library author, consider whether to only support Svelte 4 or if it's possible to support Svelte 3, too, after migrating - since most breaking changes don't affect many people, this may be easily possible.
+Also remember to update your `peerDependencies`.

 ## Minimum version requirements

 - Upgrade to Node 16 or higher.
 Earlier versions are no longer supported. ([#8566](https://github.com/sveltejs/svelte/issues/8566))